Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Hyperelliptic Jacobians over local fields and tame Galois actions

 \section{Hyperelliptic Jacobians over local fields and tame Galois actions}

 We retain all notation introduced in the previous section.
 In this section, we write $\widehat{\zz}$ for the profinite completion of $\zz$ and use the symbol $\widehat{\pi}_{1}$ to denote the profinite completion of the fundamental group of a topological space.
 For any profinite group $G$, we write $G^{(p')}$ for its maximal prime-to-$p$ quotient.
-For any profinite group $G$, let $G^{(p')}$ denote its prime-to-$p$ quotient.
 Note that since $G^{(p')}$ is a characteristic quotient of $G$, any action on $G$ induces an action on $G^{(p')}$.

 Now we choose a prime $\mathfrak{p}$ of $K$ of residue characteristic $p \neq 2$.
 Fix a strict Henselization of the localization of $K$ at the prime $\mathfrak{p}$ and denote it by $\mathcal{R}_{\mathfrak{p}}$ and its fraction field by $\mathcal{K}_{\mathfrak{p}}$; this comes with an embedding $\mathcal{K}_{\mathfrak{p}} \hookrightarrow \bar{K}$.
 Let $\pi \in K$ be a uniformizer of the discrete valuation ring $\mathcal{R}_{\mathfrak{p}}$.
 We fix a compatible system of $N$th roots of unity $\zeta_{N} \in \bar{K}$ for $N = 1, 2, 3, ...$; that is, we require that $\zeta_{N'N}^{N'} = \zeta_{N}$ for any integers $N, N' \geq 1$.
 Note that since $R$ is strictly Henselian, $\zeta_{N} \in R \subset K$ for any $N$ not divisible by $p$.
 Let $G_{K, \mathfrak{p}}$ denote the absolute Galois group of $\mathcal{K}_{\mathfrak{p}}$, and let $G_{K, \mathfrak{p}}^{\tame}$ denote its tame quotient.
 It follows from a special case of Abhyankar's Lemma that the maximal tamely ramified extension $\mathcal{K}_{\mathfrak{p}}^{\tame}$ is given by $\mathcal{K}_{\mathfrak{p}}(\{\pi^{1/N}\}_{(N, p) = 1})$, where $\pi^{1/N}$ denotes an $N$th root of $\pi$, and that $G_{K, \mathfrak{p}}^{\tame} \cong \widehat{\zz}^{(p')}$ is topologically generated by the automorphism which acts on $K^{\tame}$ by fixing $K$ and sending each $\pi^{1/N}$ to $\zeta_{N}\pi^{1/N}$.